coderefinery/cmake/_episodes/05-exercise.md

 ---
 layout: episode
-title: "Organizing larger projects"
+title: "Exercise: Create a CMake framework for an example project"
-teaching: 20
+teaching: 0
-exercises: 0
+exercises: 40
 questions:
   - "A question that this episode will answer?"
   - "Another question?"